AguaClara/Textbook/Filtration/Filtration_Design.rst

 Trunk Diameter
 -----------------------

 The first design step is to calculate the diameter of the trunk lines which is set by the filtration flow distribution between layers.
 The maximum acceptable inlet head loss during backwash sets the required depth of the open filter box and so is an important constraint for O-StaRS.
-The inlet head loss during filtration is :math:`\frac{1}{N_{layers}^2}` because the head loss is proportional to the flow ratio squared.
+The outer inlet head loss during filtration is :math:`\frac{1}{N_{layers}^2}` because the head loss is proportional to the flow ratio squared.

 To simplify the analysis we will neglect major losses and calculate the minor losses using the trunk velocity during backwash.
 If the branch area is large compared with the trunk diameter, then the flow distribution between the branches is set by the head loss through the orifices and we can treat this as a single flow distribution problem rather than having two flow distribution events (branches and then orifices) in series.